ausbin/webzone/content/using-git-to-deploy-a-hugo-blog-atomically.md

 over the new ones without any time period, however brief, during which some of the files are missing?

-(For example, simply "`rm -r`"ing `/my/docroot/blog/*` and then copying in the new files won't work because between the time you delete some page X and copy it over, requests to X will 404.)
+(For example, simply `rm -r`ing `/my/docroot/blog/*` and then copying in the new files won't work because between the time you delete some page X and copy it over, requests to X will 404.)

 My answer, of course, is git combined with ~~a kludgey atrocity~~ some elegant git hooks!